kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-20-spoof-mac-linux.md

 So after restart, your card goes:

-> “Guess I’ll be myself again today 😿”
+> "Guess I'll be myself again today 😿"

-But we don’t do that here.
+But we don't do that here.

 ---